nostrumbiodiscovery/pele_platform/_sources/tutorials/gpcr.rst.txt

     - "R:124:NE2"
     - "Z:401:C13"

-**We strongly recommend running a test first to ensure all your input files are valid.** Simply include ``test: true`` in your input.yaml and launch the simulation.
+**We strongly recommend running a test first to ensure all your input files are valid.** Simply include ``test: true`` in your input.yaml and launch the simulation, it will only use 5 CPUs.
 If it finishes correctly, you can remove the test flag and start a full production run.
 Otherwise, inspect the logs and correct any mistakes indicated in the error codes.

 4. Launching the simulation